-The reality is that when sweat sits on your skin for an extended period of time and has a chance to mix it up with the bacteria that live on the surface of your skin, you’re in for a pretty nasty time.
+The reality is that when sweat sits on your skin for an extended period of time and has a chance to mix up with the bacteria living on your skin’s surface, you’re in for a pretty nasty time.

 Keep in mind that bacteria thrive in a warm, moist environment, so the longer you let your testicles wallow in sweat, the more bacteria have a chance to develop and grow.

 A morning shower goes a long way toward resetting the bacteria button every day, but simply rinsing your sweaty balls with water isn’t good enough.

 When toweling off, dry your groin carefully.
-Some experts even recommend blowing air on your testicles using a hair dryer on a cool setting.
+Some experts even recommend blowing air on your testicles using a hair dryer in a cool setting.
 This can help remove any moisture you missed while toweling off.

 2. Carefully Manscape

 Pubic hair can become a solid breeding ground for bacteria and fungi, trapping them and seriously compounding the problem.
 You must trim.
 Some men prefer to remove all the hair down there, but it’s not always necessary.

 A good manscape session includes essential trimming, so find a good, reliable cordless electric trimmer specifically designed for grooming your groin area.
-Don’t try to skimp and use a facial hair trimmer down there– trust me, it won’t go well.
+Don’t try to skimp and use a facial hair trimmer down there.
+Trust me, it won’t go well.

 Once you’ve done everything you can with your electric trimmer, you can also go one step farther by refining the balls with a safety razor made especially for this job.

 3. Use Body Powder

 Using body powder can help reduce sweat, deodorize, and leave a clean and fresh scent on your private parts.
 Some powders may also include menthol, which provides a fresh, cooling sensation.

 Some men have found success by using antifungal powders.
 If you’re a DIY kind of guy, you can even use simple cornstarch if you have it in your pantry.

-4. Wear Breathable Clothing/Underwear
+4. Wear Breathable Clothing And Underwear

 You want to allow air to circulate around the “cajones” so that sweat has a chance to evaporate instead of pooling and festering.

 Some even use antimicrobial fabrics that actively fight odor-causing bacteria.
 Cotton is always good; it’s light and absorbs moisture well.
 Even better, a cotton-polyester blend can push moisture toward the surface of the material, which allows it to evaporate as your body intended.

 You may even want to keep an extra change of underwear with you during the day.
 This will give you the option of putting on fresh undies rather than sitting in a pool of swampy sweat.

 While they are often effective, you should be aware that some deodorizing creams may leave a white residue on both your hands and your privates after it dries.

 Some of the best versions contain zinc oxide, which provides an effective barrier against chafing and irritation, and helps prevent growth of bacteria and yeast.

-You can find wipes made specially to combat ball sweat.
+You can find wipes made specially to combat sweaty balls.
 Many are natural and non-toxic, and contain ingredients like allantoin and aloe vera which fight odor and bacteria without irritating your skin.

 Along the same lines, you can also find freshening spritz designed to revive and refresh your junk.
-Simply spray it around your private area, and the pH-balanced ingredients wipe out sweat and odor.
+Simply spray it around your private area, and let the pH-balanced ingredients wipe out sweat and odor.